-- Ph.D., Civil & Environmental Engineering, University of California, Davis, 2018
+- Ph.D., Civil and Environmental Engineering, University of California, Davis, 2018

 - M.Sc., Construction Engineering, American University in Cairo, Egypt, 2015